On the magnetar origin of the GRBs presenting X-ray afterglow plateaus: Results

+The best fit values of $B$ and $P$ of LGRBs plus SEE in the log-log B-P plane show evidence of a correlation (Fig.\ref{fig:pyramid}).
 We compute the Pearson correlation coefficients and the corresponding p-value for the null-hypothesis for the sample of LGRBs, SEE and LGRBs+SEEs.
 Results are quoted in Table \ref{tab:general}.
 By fitting our B vs P distribution for the case of a beamed magnetar and $\alpha=0.9$ (Fig.\ref{fig:pyramid}) with a power law we find:

 where the 1$\sigma$ error on the slope is computed by taking into account errors on both variables \citep{Dagostini2005}.

 To test whether SEEs and LGRBs represent distinct populations, as suggested by Dainotti et al. (2017), we apply a Kolmogorov-Smirnov test (KS) and an Anderson-Darling test on the obtained $B$ and $P$ distributions for those GRBs with acceptable fit and with $P>0.51$ ms (see next section).
 Results are quoted in Table \ref{tab:stat} and provide robust evidence of two distinct populations.

+The LGRB 070208 is {\bf an} "outlier" that populates the SEE region.
+The light curve of this burst shows the presence of two peaks, with the first one much shorter than the second one.
+This could possibly indicate an SEE origin rather than a LGRB. {\bf However}, the widths of the two peaks and the fact that the second peak is spectrally harder than the first led to the conclusion that this burst is indeed a long one \citep{Markwardt2007}.
+Our results {\bf suggest} a possible unsolved ambiguity in the classification of this GRB and may indicate that indeed an SEE nature is more appropriate.

+{\bf A final GRB worth} mentioning is GRB 060614, which has both properties of a LGRB and a SGRB.
+Indeed, it is placed among the SEE population in the B-P plane, {\bf further} confirming its links to SGRB progenitors.